lazyweirdo/osm-ipfs-proxy/README.md

 1) Makes (if needed) a request to a raster tile server, connects to a ipfs node, adds requested file, stores its cid (and modification date) and responds it to clients.
 Example output https://pulsartronic.com/proxy.php?z=5&x=17&y=10 it will be also possible to access the same data by referencig it as [ipns/ipfs]/Qm-cid-or-keyhash/X/Y/Z (WIP).
 To have stored cids and modification data is much lighter than to have all tiles on disk, making it suitable for cheap VPS.
 2) Does not respond with image data, it responds with a few bytes containing the cid and some other metadata.
+Image data is accessed through the ipfs network.
 3) Can also be itself a ipfs node, or it can connect to an external one, depending on available resources.
 4) Helps in mantaining tiles up to date.